-The Arts Internship Awards have been established through the generous support of McGill alumni to help students gain practical experience through internships.
+The Arts Internship Awards have been established through the generous support of McGill alumni and the Arts Undergraduate Society to help students gain practical experience through internships.
 They are designed to provide partial funding to assist students with travel and other expenses related to their internship.
-The awards are open to undergraduate and graduate students who will be returning to McGill the semester following their internships.
+The awards are open to undergraduate and graduate students who will be returning to McGill in the same program the semester following their internship.
 Students are selected based upon the quality of their internship proposal and their own academic and personal accomplishments.

-- Must be returning to McGill in the fall semester following the summer internship
+- Must be returning to McGill in the same program the semester following the internship

-- Must have secured a summer internship with an approved host organization in Canada or abroad
+- Must have secured an internship with an approved host organization

 - Internship should be approximately 8–12 weeks in duration